Saguenay Fjord - The Southernmost Fjord in North America

 One of the park's biggest draws is the beluga watching.
 Yes, you heard it right - beluga, a whale.

 A 3 km / 1.8 mile trail from the visitor centre takes you through a magical forest to the viewing platform.
-This trail is a part of the Sentier Le Fjord, a 41 km / 25 mile trail that runs along the eastern bank of the fjord.
+This trail is a part of the Sentier Le Fjord, a 41 km / 25-mile trail that runs along the eastern bank of the fjord.

 Blooming moss.
 Almost like a flower.

-But it's not a circus or a zoo - beluga whales come only when they feel a need, and apparently they didn't feel like it was the right time for them to come on that day.
+But it's not a circus or a zoo - beluga whales come only when they feel a need, and apparently, they didn't feel like it was the right time for them to come on that day.

 Saguenay River which filled the fjord flows into the Saint Lawrence River which, in turn, flows into the Atlantic Ocean.
-Fresh water which makes only 7% of the total volume sits on top of the salt water which comes with tides from the ocean and penetrates into both rivers for hundreds of miles.
+Fresh water which makes up only 7% of the total volume sits on top of the salt water which comes with tides from the ocean and penetrates into both rivers for hundreds of miles.

 Although the water in Saguenay Fjord is not as salty as it is in the ocean, it's still salty enough for beluga whales to come and breed here.